 Through advancements in chip card technology and fraud prevention capabilities, most fraud prevention departments already know when people are traveling.
 However, travel notices add an additional layer of accuracy, ease stress in relation to travel, and reduce support time.

-Travel notices are only available for SilverLake financial institutions with the CPS debit card platform and JHA’s Fraud Center.
+Travel notices are available for SilverLake and CIF 20/20 financial institutions with the CPS debit card platform and JHA’s Fraud Center.
 If your institution uses a third-party switch (not PowerLink), the travel information is only informational and isn’t monitored for fraud.

 Your institution can enable travel notices in Banno People within the Card management option on the Permissions menu.
 This feature is tied to the card management ability.
 If card management is disabled, travel notices are hidden for the end user.
 Once both Card management and Travel notices are enabled, your institution can select Add travel notice to add a notice for an end user.
 Once notices are added, your institution can edit or delete them from Banno People.